Archaellum: Components

 Most proteins that make up the archaellum are encoded within one genetic locus.
-This genetic locus contains 7-13 genes which encode proteins involved in either assembly or function of the archaellum.
+This genetic locus contains seven to 13 genes which encode proteins involved in either assembly or function of the archaellum.
 The genetic locus contains genes encoding archaellins (arlA and arlB) - the structural components of the filament - and motor components (arlI, arlJ, arlH).
-The locus furthermore encodes other accessory proteins (arlG, arlF, arlC, arlD, arlE, and arlX).
+The locus furthermore encodes other accessory proteins (arlG, arlF, arlC, arlD, arlE and arlX).
 ArlX is only found in Crenarchaeota and ArlCDE (which can exist as individual proteins or as fusion proteins) in Euryarchaeotes.
-ArlX and ArlCDE are thought to have similar functions, and an unknown protein is also thought to fulfil the same function in Thaumarchaeota.
+ArlX and ArlCDE are thought to have similar functions, and an unknown protein also is thought to fulfil the same function in Thaumarchaeota.

-The archaellum operon used to be historically known as fla (from "flagellum"), but in order to avoid confusion with the bacterial flagellum and to be consistent with the remaining nomenclature (archaellum, archaellins), it has been recently proposed to be renamed to arl (archaellin-related genes).
+The archaellum operon used to be historically known as fla (from "flagellum"), but to avoid confusion with the bacterial flagellum and to be consistent with the remaining nomenclature (archaellum, archaellins), recently it has been proposed that it be renamed arl (archaellin-related genes).
 Consequently, the name of the genes is also different (e.g., flaJ is now arlJ).
-Therefore, in the specialised literature both nomenclatures can be found, with the arl nomenclature being increasingly more used since 2018.
+Therefore, in the specialized literature, both nomenclatures can be found, with the arl nomenclature being increasingly used since 2018.

-Genetic analysis in different archaea revealed that each of these components is essential for assembly of the archaellum.
-The prepilin peptidase (called PibD in crenarchaeota and ArlK (formerly FlaK) in euryarchaeota) is essential for the maturation of the archaellins and is generally encoded elsewhere on the chromosome.
+Genetic analysis of different archaea revealed that each of these components is essential for assembly of the archaellum.
+The prepilin peptidase (called PibD in crenarchaeota and ArlK (formerly FlaK) in euryarchaeota) is essential for the maturation of the archaellins and generally is encoded elsewhere on the chromosome.